 High-speed trains make the Tuscan capital an easy day trip from the Emilia-Romagna capital.
 Learn about taking the train from Bologna to Florence.

 Florence is one of the most popular places to go in Italy, but some visitors need a break from the Renaissance capital after a day of sightseeing.
-It’s helpful, then, that high-speed trains have made it easy to use Bologna as a homebase from which to visit Florence.
+That is why saying in Bologna as your homebase and visiting Florence from there is a good idea.
+Thankfully, the high-speed trains serve the Bologna to Florence route.

-The two cities are only 67 miles (108 km) apart, which would take about 1 hour 20 minutes to drive.
-The train more than cuts that in half, and gives you the ability to relax on the trip at the same time.
+The two cities are only 67 miles (108 km) apart, which would take about 1 hour and 20 minutes to drive.
+The train cuts this travel time by more than half, and it gives you the ability to relax on your journey, rather than being preoccupied with driving.

 Frequent Trains from Bologna to Florence

-There are slower trains connecting the two cities, too, but they turn the journey into a 2-6 hour one.
-Since ticket prices on the fast AV trains cost $17-26, it doesn’t make much sense to take the slower trains.
+There are also slower trains connecting the two cities, but they turn the journey into a 2-6 hour one.
+Since ticket prices on the fast AV trains cost $17-26, it would not be beneficial to take the slower trains.

-The Italo train service also links Bologna Centrale with Firenza Santa Maria Novella stations, and the direct trip between the two takes only 35 minutes.
+The Italo train service also links Bologna Centrale with Firenza Santa Maria Novella station, and the direct trip between the two takes only 35 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.